 The Library and Early Education Commission is composed of 15 members, four of whom have significant experience in early education.
 Each Commissioner serves a four-year term with the potential to be reappointed to a second four-year term.

 The Commission advocates for high quality, impactful, and innovative library and early education services that serve as a foundation for a vibrant and diverse city.
 The Commission provides a venue for public discussion of services and resources that support and promote early education and world class libraries.

 Acting as the voice of the public, the Commission studies, reviews, evaluates and makes recommendations to the City Council and the San Jose Public Library administration regarding existing or proposed library facilities, programs, operations, services and financing.
 The Commission advocates high quality and impactful library and early education services and, as a forum for public discussion of library needs, the Commission facilitates communication between the public, the City Council and San José Public Library staff.

 Library and Early Education Commission Membership

 - Current Members and Assignments

-- Library Commission Vacancies and City Boards/Commissions Application Information
+- Library and Early Education Commission Vacancies and City Boards/Commissions Application Information

 Library Bond Oversight Committee

 Work with community representatives to annually review Library Bond Project expenditures and report findings to the City Council.

 Annually reviews Library Parcel Tax expenditures and reports findings to the City Council.